-Note: Buy bulk and organic when you can.
-Buying bulk saves money because you can get the precise amount you need.
+Every cook's cupboard needs basic ingredients.
+Here is what you should stock up on.
+Buy bulk and organic when you can -- buying bulk saves money because you can get the precise amount you need.

-- Pepper: Don't use pre-ground pepper.
+Don't use pre-ground pepper.
 It's like using sawdust.
-Get yourself a good pepper mill and stock up on high-quality. peppercorns.
-For a splurge, I recommend Tillacherry peppercorns.
+Get yourself a good pepper mill and stock up on high-quality peppercorns.
+For a splurge, I recommend Tellicherry peppercorns.

-- Olive Oil: With 120 calories a tablespoon, you really don't want something without taste.
+With 120 calories a tablespoon, you really don't want something without taste.
 Get oil that has flavor.
 I recommend extra virgin olive oil because it has the lowest amount of acid, and it has the nutrients intact.
-Because they are expensive, (you could blow your whole paycheck on them) look for the moderately priced ones at stores in your area.
+Because they are expensive (you could blow your whole paycheck on them), look for the moderately-priced ones at stores in your area.
 Buy the smallest available bottles and taste the oils.
 You can do this with your friends.
 Good olive oil should taste good.
 You should like to have it in your mouth.
 It shouldn't be too bitter, acidic or too offensive, but it shouldn't be flavorless.
 Store olive oil in an area that is dark and away from heat.
 Use it up quickly.
 Olive oil has about a one-year shelf life.
-Remember: it's pressed in the winter.
+Remember: It's pressed in the winter.

-- Dry herbs: I like fresh herbs (remember: they can be frozen), but if they are not available to you, keep dry ones on hand My favorites: basil, oregano, tarragon, rosemary, sage, marjoram, bay leaves and thyme.
+I like fresh herbs (remember: they can be frozen), but if they are not available to you, keep dry ones on hand.
+My favorites: basil, oregano, tarragon, rosemary, sage, marjoram, bay leaves and thyme.
 Always buy whole leaf herbs, nothing powdered.
-Cinnamon, cumin, coriander, nutmeg and allspice.
-I buy them whole and grind them in a pepper mill.
+Cinnamon, cumin, coriander, nutmeg and allspice I buy whole and grind in a pepper mill.